SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 == Yield Sources

 From @eq:usdn_price, it is clear that the USDN price is influenced by the total assets held in the protocol's vault.
-As such, if the vault balance increases as a result of position fees, losses from long positions, or funding payments, the USDN price will rise.
-When a certain threshold is reached, the token rebases to a price slightly above \$1 by increasing the total supply and balance of each holder.
+As such, if the vault balance increases as a result of position fees, losses from long positions, or @funding payments, the USDN price will rise.
+When a certain threshold is reached, the token #glspl("rebase") to a price slightly above \$1 by increasing the total supply and balance of each holder.
 This increase in balance represents the yield of the USDN token.
 The rebase mechanism ensures that yields do not induce a price that significantly exceeds the value of \$1.
 There is no balance and total supply adjustment (rebase) if the price falls below \$1.